 4. Constantly Address Any, and all Cyber Security Risks.

 As we discussed before, a major part of a business’s compliance efforts has to do with IT regulation.
-Regulators have been consistently updating and adding new IT regulations to help combat the rising threat of cyber-attacks and data breaches.
+Regulators have consistently updated and added new IT regulations to help combat the rising threat of cyber-attacks and data breaches.
 Because of this, a responsible business should take a proactive approach to cyber security rather than a reactive approach.
 A company should prepare for when an attack occurs rather than if.

 Part of that preparation should include going above and beyond current regulations to help ensure the security of the data and privacy of your customers, employees, and intellectual property.
 For example, if current regulations mandate a vulnerability scan of your entire network once every 90-days, maybe you should perform scans once a month.
 Additionally, if a cyber-attack or data breach should happen to your company, you should have procedures in place that spells out how to respond to incidents and how to prepare for regulatory reporting.